-The Rules for the Classification and Construction of Subsea Pipelines of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force since the date of publication.
+The Rules for the Classification and Construction of Subsea Pipelines of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force since 1 October 2009.

 The Rules cover all technical aspects of design and construction of offshore subsea pipelines.